Real-device automation

 What is real-device automation?

-Real-device automation means running Instagram workflows on actual physical phones instead of emulators or cloud bots.
-Every action happens on real hardware with authentic device fingerprints and app signals.
-ShadowPhone implements this using Google Pixel phones controlled via ADB.
+Real-device automation means running Instagram workflows through the installed app on physical phones instead of emulators or browser bots.
+ShadowPhone implements this using supported Google Pixel phones controlled via ADB; physical execution does not guarantee an account outcome.

 Why is real-device automation better than emulators for Instagram?